offspot/wikifundi/README.md

 allow mirroring a existing wiki (by example Wikipedia) and use this wiki offline

-You can use `docker-wikifundi_en` subdirectory to build WikiFundi image The config files are located in `docker-wikifundi_en/config directory`.
+The config files are located in `config` directory.

 This directory contain the config of :